Better-Planet-Laboratory/ai4good/README.md

 - Week 6: GBMs and crop yield prediction
 - Week 7: LLMs, sentiment analaysis, text meaning
 - Week 8: Chatbot creation
 For the following weeks:
 - Weeks 9+ 10: Competitions/leaderboard stats [need to add data description notebooks]
 - Week 11-16 = Project development [no notebooks]

+# Resources

+Here are some resources to help you along the way.

+- This course wouldn't be possible without a whole community of researchers and practitioners making their knowledge, code, and publically available.
+We have compiled some [supplememtary resources](https://o365coloradoedu-my.sharepoint.com/:x:/g/personal/zime6804_colorado_edu/ETHb0H5s4UdChWI2ZYWxfBcBqF3-ef80OwMkhq4wtqeiQQ?e=vaUIgt) including online articles, videos, papers and more that might be helpful for you in learning more about ai.
+If you have a favorite, share it and we'll add it.

+- The

+# Learning outcomes

+Below are some of the high level learning outcomes from this course.
+You can find out more on the intro [video.](https://o365coloradoedu-my.sharepoint.com/:v:/g/personal/zime6804_colorado_edu/EYjw_-sL6tpIkAlxGVEzy6ABcPyt-DWooYPki5hn604MWA?nav=eyJyZWZlcnJhbEluZm8iOnsicmVmZXJyYWxBcHAiOiJPbmVEcml2ZUZvckJ1c2luZXNzIiwicmVmZXJyYWxBcHBQbGF0Zm9ybSI6IldlYiIsInJlZmVycmFsTW9kZSI6InZpZXciLCJyZWZlcnJhbFZpZXciOiJNeUZpbGVzTGlua0NvcHkifX0&e=l6UUDl).

+-  Describe the major challenges facing sustainable development and the role that data science and machine learning can play in achieving these goals
+- Conceptually describe the key elements of statistical learning and some of key models and architectures of deep learning today
+- Be able to implement end-end pipelines for prediction using leading computer vision and NLP models using current frameworks
+- Conduct independent data science research projects and apply conceptual understanding to practical implementation
+- Demonstrate effective listening and discussion skills; and work through ideas and problems in a team (for those

+# Grading

 More info to come here soon, including Syllabus.